MathisFederico/LearnRL/docs/source/learnrl.environments.rst

 Environments
 ============

 In LearnRL, all gym environments are supported !
-(And you can import them from :ref:learnrl.environments) Moreover, you can even build environments for multiple agent using: :ref:learnrl.core.MultiEnv
+(And you can import them from :any:`learnrl.environments`) Moreover, you can even build environments for multiple agent using a :any:`MultiEnv`.

 .. toctree::